AbhinavArora95/git-log-search/README.md

 - **Bug Investigation**: "When did we fix the login bug?"
 - **Refactoring History**: "When did we refactor the database layer?"
 - **Dependency Updates**: "When did we update React to version 18?"

+## Running the Example

+Ensure **Prerequisites are met** before running the example.

+To see a practical demonstration of how the tool works, you can run the example script provided in the repository.
+This script will run the typical workflow of the tool.

+Run the example script with the following command from the `root` folder:

+- Does not require any setup: `bash ./example/run-basic-example.sh`
+- Requires OpenAI API key: `bash ./example/run-recommended-example.sh`